rubenflog/covstress/cleaning.md

 # And we paste the scale results with the general database
     clean_world <- stressW %>% bind_cols(ScalesW)

-# Just remember demographics and very small scales were not cleaned
-# There is also the thing with the countries and user languages that
-# seems to affect mainly Bulgaria.
-# An LO!
-You're ready to perform your magic on analyses
+## Just remember demographics and very small scales were not cleaned.
+And LO!
+You're ready to perform your magic on analyses and visualizations.
-# and visualizations.
 Good luck!

 # Limpieza para MX
 ## Limpiamos para MX y traducimos